Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 When and where do feed-forward neural networks learn localist representations?

-Abstract:Parallel distributed processing models of neural networks (NN) suggest that there can be no interpretable localist codes in a neural network, preventing researchers from looking for them and implying that they are biologically implausible.
-However, recent results from psychology, neuroscience and deep-learning neural networks have shown the occasional existence of local codes emerging from PDP models.
-In this paper, we undertake the first systematic survey of when local codes emerge in a feed-forward neural network (used as a model for a single layer of a deep network), using generated input and output data with known qualities.
+Abstract:According to parallel distributed processing (PDP) theory in psychology, neural networks (NN) learn distributed rather than interpretable localist representations.
+This view has been held so strongly that few researchers have analysed single units to determine if this assumption is correct.
+However, recent results from psychology, neuroscience and computer science have shown the occasional existence of local codes emerging in artificial and biological neural networks.
+In this paper, we undertake the first systematic survey of when local codes emerge in a feed-forward neural network, using generated input and output data with known qualities.
 We find that the number of local codes that emerge from a NN follows a well-defined distribution across the number of hidden layer neurons, with a peak determined by the size of input data, number of examples presented and the sparsity of input data.
-Using a 1-HOT output code drastically decreases the number of local codes on the hidden layer, suggesting that localist encoding will be found at the deeper levels of a deep neural network.
+Using a 1-hot output code drastically decreases the number of local codes on the hidden layer.
 The number of emergent local codes increases with the percentage of dropout applied to the hidden layer, suggesting that the localist encoding may offer a resilience to noisy networks.
-This data suggests that localist coding can emerge from PDP networks, and thus might be relevant to the functioning of deep networks and the brain, and that psychological models based on local codes should not be dismissed out of hand.
+This data suggests that localist coding can emerge from feed-forward PDP networks and suggests some of the conditions that may lead to interpretable localist representations in the cortex.
+The findings highlight how local codes should not be dismissed out of hand.

 TL;DR:Local codes have been found in feed-forward neural networks